Kamiza/Hello-world/README.md

 # Hello-world
-hello this is peter from Malawi I like going the lake for reacreation
+hello this is peter from Malawi I like going to the lake for recreation